 We help our clients understand the tax position, contribution limits and options available in retirement when saving for and accessing benefits in retirement.

-If you already have a pension we can help you work out if it is better to leave it where it is or move it to a new product which maybe more suitable for your needs.
+If you already have a pension we can help you work out if it is better to leave it where it is or move it to a new product which may be more suitable for your needs.
 In particular we have experts dealing with the analysis of final salary pension schemes who are able advise on the benefits of the scheme and the schemes ability to meet your retirement goals compared to alternatives.

 If you have a final salary pension scheme (defined benefits pension) you may wish to review this to see how suitable it is to meet your retirement objectives before choosing to take benefits.

-There are many reasons you may wish to do this as well as many reasons you should not.
 If a guaranteed income in retirement is important to you and you do not like the idea of investment risk and managing your money then it is unlikely that this will be a suitable solution for you.

 If you have not looked at the options available to you in retirement for your pension savings you may be pleasantly surprised.
 You do not have to buy an annuity in retirement now and therefore can maintain full control of your accumulated pension.
 By maintaining control you are also able to drawdown payments or an income as and when you require them or if not required you can leave your pension to accumulate free of tax (subject to the lifetime allowance at the age of 75).